Assisted Living & Self Help Centers

 - Types of Homes

 Many persons with disabilities require 24 hour care or some assistance throughout the day.
-Some of these persons are able to stay with their families, while others have permanent Care Givers who live in with them.
+Some of these persons are able to stay with their families, while others have permanent Care Givers who live with them.
 There are however various types of accommodation that have been specifically developed to accommodate and care for persons with disabilities, these differ slightly and may be referred to as: "Self Help Centres", "Homes of Safety", "Quad Homes" or "Group Homes".
 These "Homes" are private residence for persons with chronic disabilities who cannot live with their families or on their own due to their disability and the assistance they require, they cater for young adults, adults and seniors.
 Typically there are an average of six residents and at least one trained caregiver available for 24 hours a day, although there are normally more caregivers, depending on the amount of residence and the care that they need.
 The persons with disabilities that normally live in these homes include those with severe Mobility Impairments, or disorders or even multiple disabilities.

 - Muscular Dystrophy